alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-25-rule-on-recite-quran-over-the-dead.md

 hijri: Muharram 6, 1442
 date: 2020-08-25
 category: [funerals, bidah, fatwas]
-excerpt: Reciting the Quran over or for the sake of the dead is bidah and taking rewards for that is impermissible, for there is no legal foundation in this regard.
+summary: Reciting the Quran over or for the sake of the dead is bidah and taking rewards for that is impermissible, for there is no legal foundation in this regard.
 shaykhs: Shaykh Ibn Baz
 ---